 Revisiting Growth and Poverty Reduction in Indonesia: What Do Subnational Data Show?

-Indonesia has an impressive record of economic growth and poverty reduction over the past two decades.
-The growth-poverty nexus appears strong at the aggregate level.
+Indonesia has an impressive record of economic growth and poverty reduction over the past 2 decades.
+The growth–poverty nexus appears strong at the aggregate level.
 Newly constructed panel data on the country's 285 districts (kotamadyas/kabupatens), however, reveal huge differences in poverty changes, subnational economic growth, and local attributes.
 Results of econometric analysis show that besides growth, other factors directly influence the welfare of the poor, apart from their impact on growth itself.
 Among the critical ones are infrastructure, human capital, agricultural price incentives, and access to technology.
 Thus, while fostering economic growth is evidently crucial, a more complete poverty reduction strategy should take into account these relevant factors.
 In the context of decentralization, subnational analysis can be an instructive approach to examining local governance in relation to growth and poverty reduction.

 - Data and Measurement Issues

 Also in this Series

 - Nowcasting from Space: Impact of Tropical Cyclones on Fiji’s Agriculture

 - A Gender-Sensitive Earthquake Recovery Assessment Using Administrative and Satellite Data: The Case of Indonesia’s 2016 Aceh Earthquake

 - Application of Machine Learning Algorithms on Satellite Imagery for Road Quality Monitoring: An Alternative Approach to Road Quality Surveys